ApplyBoard

 Various University Awards $1,000–$10,000 1 year U of Manitoba, Saskatchewan, Dalhousie, Memorial, Carleton View Link

-How to Find Scholarships You’re Eligible For
+How to Find Canadian Scholarships You Qualify For

 1. Check University Websites – Filter for "international students," note automatic vs application-required.